Parks and Recreation

 Additionally, a variety of adult and youth sports, a before- and after-school childcare program (P.A.R.K.) and a preschool (RecSchool) exist to benefit the community.

-The department works in coordination with the Grove City Division of Police, the Jackson Township Fire Department and the Grove City Community Relations Office to produce a full slate of community events such as Blast at Beulah, the Independence Day celebration; Balloons & Tunes, an annual hot air balloon festival; and the Winter Lights holiday event.
+The department works in coordination with the Grove City Division of Police, the Jackson Township Division of Fire and the Grove City Community Relations Office to produce a full slate of community events such as Blast at Beulah, the Independence Day celebration; and the Grove City Christmas Celebration.

 Parks and Recreation has an ongoing commitment to acquire and develop public green spaces and expand recreational programming.